Have you been wondering what it takes to get the website (or post/page) on the 1st page of Google or any other search engine (Bing/Yahoo and others)?

-This last point is for guys who already have a website for 7-8 months longer.
+This last point is for guys who already have had a website for 7-8 months, already.

 Some Tips You Want to Avoid

-- You do not want to cheat google, in other word do not use any “cool” ranking software or any of the black SEO techniques.
+- You do not want to cheat google, in other words, do not use any “cool” ranking software or any of the black SEO techniques.

 - Also, do not use any automation tools.